By Tim Lambert

 Michael Ostrog

 It is believed that Michael Ostrog was born in Russia in about 1833.
 He was a con man and a thief.
 However, Ostrog was never violent.
 He was also tall and stood about 5 feet 11 inches tall, which makes him much too tall for any of the eyewitness descriptions of Jack.
 Ostrog was also much older than the man seen by witnesses.
 Furthermore, it is not certain if Ostrog was in London at the time of the murders.
 He was sentenced to 2 years for theft in Paris on 18 November 1888.
-All in all, it seems most unlikely Ostrog was Jack the Ripper.
+All in all, it seems most unlikely Ostrog was the Whitechapel murderer.

 Francis Tumblety